frank-ang/fortune/README.md

+# Fortune

-# Yet Another Demo App ("YADA")
+Aka: Yet Another Demo App ("YADA?")

-> TODO rename project to "fortune"

-The real purpose is to illustrate and communicate DevOps implementations of Infrastructure as Code, CI/CD.

-Setup basic scaffolding.

-** Work in progress. **
+Purpose: illustrate and communicate DevOps practices through a very simple app that does nothing than reply with quotation.